-This AC provides guidance to assist pilots when making a determination about the suitability of a place for an aeroplane to safely take off and land.
-It provides an overview of the pilot's responsibilities and discusses some, but not all, circumstances, including prevailing weather conditions, that are recommended to be considered.
-It also provides general information and advice to enhance the safety of taking off and landing at any place.
+This AC provides guidance to assist aeroplane pilots when determining the suitability of a place to safely take off and land.
+It provides an overview of pilot responsibilities, discusses the relevant circumstances recommended to be considered and includes general information and advice to enhance the safety of taking off and landing at any place.

-The primary audience for this AC is pilots and operators that are not conducting operations required to comply with air transport performance rules (Australian air transport operations in aeroplanes and certain aerial work operations in aeroplanes).
-Furthermore, this AC does not aim to provide detailed technical advice to the operators of aeroplanes certified under Part 25 of the Civil Aviation Safety Regulations (CASR), or under the Federal Aviation Regulations (FAR), or the equivalent European Aviation Safety Agency (EASA) rules (refer to section 3 of this AC).
+This AC does not aim to provide detailed technical advice to the operators of aeroplanes certified under Part 25 of the Civil Aviation Safety Regulations (CASR), or under the Federal Aviation Regulations (FAR), or the equivalent European Aviation Safety Agency (EASA) rules (refer to section 3 of this AC).